Coder-RD/Java_Challenge/README.md

 ## 📚 Concepts Practiced

+- 🔹 Java Interfaces
+- 🔹 Interface Implementation
+- 🔹 `implements` Keyword
-- 🔹 Abstract Classes
+- 🔹 Method Signatures
-- 🔹 Abstract Methods
+- 🔹 Method Overriding
 - 🔹 Abstraction
-- 🔹 Inheritance
-- 🔹 Method Overriding
-- 🔹 `abstract` Keyword
-- 🔹 `extends` Keyword
-- 🔹 Parent and Child Classes
-- 🔹 Concrete Classes
-- 🔹 Object Creation
-- 🔹 Method Implementation
-- 🔹 Code Reusability
+- 🔹 Polymorphism
 - 🔹 Object-Oriented Programming
 - 🔹 Core Java
 - 🔹 Problem Solving
+- 🔹 Divisor Calculation
+- 🔹 Mathematical Logic

-## 💡 Key Concept
+## 💡 Problem Overview

-An **abstract class** is a class that cannot be instantiated directly.
+The challenge provides an interface named `AdvancedArithmetic` containing the method signature:

+`int divisor_sum(int n)`

-It is designed to act as a base class for other classes.
+The task is to create a class named `MyCalculator` that implements the `AdvancedArithmetic` interface.

-An abstract class can contain:

-- Regular methods
-- Abstract methods
-- Variables
-- Constructors

-An **abstract method** is declared without a method body and must be implemented by a concrete child class.
+The `divisor_sum()` method calculates and returns the sum of all divisors of a given integer.

+For example, the divisors of `6` are:

+`1, 2, 3, 6`

+Therefore:

+`1 + 2 + 3 + 6 = 12`

-## 🧠 Example Structure
+## 🧠 Key Concept

-    abstract class Book
-    {
-        String title;

-        abstract void setTitle(String s);

-        String getTitle()
-        {
-            return title;
-        }
-    }

-The `Book` class is abstract, so we cannot create an object directly:

-    Book book = new Book();

-Instead, we create a child class:

-    class MyBook extends Book
-    {
-        void setTitle(String s)
-        {
-            title = s;
-        }
-    }
+An **interface** in Java defines a contract that implementing classes must follow.

+A class can implement an interface using the `implements` keyword.

-The `MyBook` class provides the implementation of the abstract `setTitle()` method.
+The implementing class must provide the required implementation for the interface methods.

 ## 🔑 Important Keywords

-### `abstract`
+### `interface`

-The `abstract` keyword is used to declare an abstract class or abstract method.
+Used to define an interface containing method declarations and constants.

-### `extends`
+### `implements`

-The `extends` keyword is used to create an inheritance relationship between a child class and its parent class.
+Used when a class implements an interface.

 ### `@Override`

-The `@Override` annotation indicates that a child class is providing its own implementation of an inherited or abstract method.
+Used to indicate that a class is providing an implementation of an inherited or interface method.

-## 🧠 Abstraction Structure

-    Book
-      │
-      │ abstract class
-      │
-      ├── title
-      ├── setTitle() ← abstract method
-      └── getTitle()
-             │
-             │ extends
-             ↓
-          MyBook
-             │
-             └── setTitle() ← implemented method

 ## 🧩 Problem-Solving Approach

-1. Understand the provided abstract `Book` class.
+1. Understand the `AdvancedArithmetic` interface.
-2. Identify the abstract `setTitle()` method.
+2. Identify the `divisor_sum()` method.
-3. Create a new class named `MyBook`.
+3. Create the `MyCalculator` class.
-4. Extend the `Book` class using `extends`.
+4. Implement the `AdvancedArithmetic` interface.
-5. Implement the abstract `setTitle()` method.
+5. Override the `divisor_sum()` method.
-6. Store the provided title inside the inherited `title` variable.
-7. Create a `MyBook` object in the `Main` class.
-8. Set the book title.
-9. Retrieve the title using the inherited `getTitle()` method.
+6. Initialize a variable to store the divisor sum.
+7. Iterate from `1` to `n`.
+8. Check whether each number is a divisor using the modulus operator.
+9. Add every divisor to the sum.
-10. Display the required output.
+10. Return the final divisor sum.
-11. Verify the HackerRank submission.
+11. Test the solution using HackerRank.

+## 🔢 Example

+For:

+`n = 6`

+Divisors:

+`1, 2, 3, 6`

+Sum:

+`1 + 2 + 3 + 6 = 12`

-## 💻 Expected Output
+Expected result:

-    The title is: A tale of two cities
+`12`

 ## 🎯 Learning Outcome

 Through this challenge, I practiced how to:

-- Understand abstract classes.
-- Understand abstract methods.
+- Understand Java interfaces.
-- Use the `abstract` keyword.
-- Use inheritance with abstract classes.
-- Implement abstract methods in child classes.
+- Implement interfaces using `implements`.
-- Override methods.
+- Override interface methods.
+- Understand interface-based abstraction.
-- Understand why abstract classes cannot be instantiated.
+- Understand polymorphism.
-- Create concrete subclasses.
-- Reuse inherited variables and methods.
+- Work with method signatures.
+- Implement mathematical logic in Java.
+- Calculate divisors efficiently using loops.
-- Strengthen Object-Oriented Programming concepts.
+- Apply Object-Oriented Programming concepts.
-- Improve Core Java knowledge.
+- Strengthen Core Java knowledge.
-- Apply abstraction in practical programming problems.
+- Improve problem-solving skills.

 ## 📂 Files Added

-    Day-41/
+    Day-42/
-    ├── Java Abstract Class.java
+    ├── Java Interface.java
-    └── Screenshot 2026-09-05 190747.png
+    └── Screenshot 2026-09-06 141746.png

 ## ✅ Status

-**Completed 🎉🔥🎭**
+**Completed 🎉🔥🔌**

 ---